vkostyanetsky/Fastimer/README.md

   stopped: 2022-07-21 12:00:33
 ```

-The first parameter is the length of the fast, the second is the start date of this, and the third is the completion date.
+The first parameter is the length of the fast, the second is the start date, and the third is the completion date.

-For an ongoing fast, the `stopped` parameter is omitted.
+For an ongoing fast, the third parameter is omitted.